10 ways you’re failing at IT audits

 Software vendor audits directly translate into higher expenses in many cases.
 Take IBM’s change to Passport Advantage for example.
 As The Register reports: “The message is clear: if you cannot prove during an audit exactly when an overuse took place you pay a full two years' maintenance — that is 40 per cent of license cost.”

 Software audits are how high tech plays hardball, and IBM is far from alone in pursuing additional payments.
-There are specialized consultants and lawyers dedicated to helping clients who face vendor audits from Oracle, Microsoft and other large software firms.
+There are specialised consultants and lawyers dedicated to helping clients who face vendor audits from Oracle, Microsoft and other large software firms.

 You do not act quickly on audit findings